NickLiffen/ghas-enablement/README.md

 ```

 5. Update the `.env` with the required values.
 Please pick one of the authentication methods for interacting with GitHub.
 You can either fill in the `GITHUB_API_TOKEN` with a PAT that has access to the Org.
 OR, fill in all the values required for a GitHub App. **Note**: It is recommended to pick the GitHub App choice if running on thousands of repositories, as this gives you more API requests versus a PAT.
+    - If using a GitHub App, either paste in the value as-is in the `APP_PRIVATE_KEY` in the field surrounded by double quotes (the key will take up multiple lines), or convert the private key to a single line surrounded in double quotes by replacing the new line character with `\n` (In VS Code on Mac, you can use `⌃ + Enter` to find/replace the new line character)

 6. Update the `GITHUB_ORG` value found within the `.env`.
 Remove the `XXXX` and replace that with the name of the GitHub Organisation you would like to use as part of this script. **NOTE**: If you are running this across multiple organisations within an enterprise, you can not set the `GITHUB_ORG` variable and instead set the `GITHUB_ENTERPRISE` one with the name of the enterprise.
 You can then run `yarn run getOrgs`, which will collect all the organisations dynamically.
 This will mean you don't have to hardcode one.
 However, for most use cases, simply hardcoding the specific org within the `GITHUB_ORG` variable where you would like this script run will be the job.